dotnet/designs/accepted/2023/feature-switch-attributes.md

 - **Requires attributes**

 The bold pieces are the focus of this document.
 [Feature switches](https://github.com/dotnet/designs/blob/main/accepted/2020/feature-switch.md) describes how settings flow from the MSBuild property through the `AppContext` (for runtime feature checks) or `ILLink.Substitutions.xml` (for feature settings baked-in when trimming).
 This document aims to describe an attribute-based model to replace some of the functionality currently implemented via ILLink.Substitutions.xml, used for branch elimination in ILLink and ILCompiler to remove branches that call into `Requires`-annotated code when trimming.

-The attribute model is heavily inspired by the capability-based analyzer [draft](https://github.com/dotnet/designs/pull/261).

-## Background

 ### Terminology